-CD didn't know what the voice meant by "a situation", so he asked what was going on.
+CD didn't know what the voice meant by "a situation," so he asked what was going on.
 The voice explained that somebody was feeling ill, but said not to worry because they were taking care of it.
-CD asked if there was anything he could do to help, and the voice said no, everything was under control, but the party was cancelled.
+CD asked if there was anything he could do to help, and the voice said no, everything was under control, but the party was canceled.
 The voice, CD would later testify, "sounded concerned, a little bit upset.
 He did not sound too worried."
 As he walked away, CD thought to himself that perhaps somebody was throwing up on the carpet.

 The voice on the other end of the intercom belonged to a 49-year-old Italian named Stefano Brizzi.
-He later told police why he hadn't let CD in; he'd invited a few men to join his party, he explained, "but they didn't arrive, and when one did arrive I was right in the middle of strangling Gordon".
+He later told police why he hadn't let CD in; he'd invited a few men to join his party, he explained, "but they didn't arrive, and when one did arrive, I was right in the middle of strangling Gordon."

 Another friend, Mauro Vaiani, said: "Like all homosexuals in my generation, he has faced a bumpy ride to gain acceptance."

 Brizzi lasted less than three years at Morgan Stanley.
-After moving to London he tried drugs like GHB, ketamine and crystal meth for the first time, and his eventual addiction to meth became so bad he was asked to leave his job in February of 2015.
-The following year he joined Crystal Meth Anonymous and saw a psychologist.
+After moving to London, he tried drugs like GHB, ketamine, and crystal meth for the first time, and his eventual addiction to meth became so bad he was asked to leave his job in February 2015.
+The following year, he joined Crystal Meth Anonymous and saw a psychologist.
 Later, he told the police that none of these interventions helped him.
 They had found a copy of the Satanic Bible on his computer and a notebook of handwritten notes addressed to the devil.
 "The problem with that is the psychologist says crystal meth caused psychosis," Brizzi explained.
 "I was raised Catholic, being gay was evil.
 And the devil… so I've been into Satan."

 CCTV captured Brizzi placing one of the buckets over his own head, apparently to make sure it would be big enough to hold a human skull.
 After this footage was shown in court, prosecuting QC Crispin Aylett asked Brizzi if he had been inspired by the Breaking Bad episode where Walt and Jessie attempt to dissolve a body in hydrofluoric acid.
 "Do you accept that you were living out an episode of Breaking Bad?" asked Aylett.

 That is not, however, the only way that Brizzi attempted to get rid of PC Semple's body.
-The court heard that he had "grated his victim's flesh from his bones before eating some with chopsticks".
-PC Semple's DNA was found inside the oven, on chopsticks, on a chopping board and inside a cooking pot, while there was also a bite mark left on one of his ribs.
+The court heard that he had "grated his victim's flesh from his bones before eating some with chopsticks."
+PC Semple's DNA was found inside the oven, on chopsticks, on a chopping board, and inside a cooking pot, while there was also a bite mark left on one of his ribs.

 One of PC Semple's feet washed up on the south side of the Thames, where it was found by a member of the public.

-After telling officers that Satan had told him to kill Semple, he elaborated: "I spoke to Satan and he was telling me to kill, kill, kill, and I agreed at the first opportunity."
+After telling officers that Satan had told him to kill Semple, he elaborated: "I spoke to Satan, and he was telling me to kill, kill, kill, and I agreed at the first opportunity."

 As Aylett later recounted in court: "That led the officer to ask him if he had any problems with his mental health.
 The defendant said he used a lot of crystal meth, but there was nothing apart from that."

-That investigation will probably take around 22 weeks, but its findings won't be made public until after the inquest, which will be carried out by HM Coroner for Inner South London.
+That investigation will probably take around 22 weeks, but the findings won't be made public until after the inquest, which will be carried out by HM Coroner for Inner South London.
 Typically, inquests of deaths in police custody and prisons can take a year to report their findings.